 SAMU offers a student health and dental plan.
 You can add a family member or opt out of the plan if you already have comparable health coverage.

-Visit MacEwan.ca/Orientation for details on the variety of orientation and welcome events on campus at the start of term, including:
+Visit MacEwan.ca/Orientation for details on new student and parent orientations, as well as welcome events on campus at the start of term.

 Individual programs may also hold events for new and returning students.
 Watch your MacEwan University email for an invitation.

 Services for Students with Disabilities (SSD) hosts an annual Welcome Event in the Fall term, approximately a week prior to the start of classes.
 Learn tips and strategies from other students on how to transition to SSD services at MacEwan University and meet members of the SSD team.